 Safeguarding - Keeping Our Children Safe

 At Copley Junior School we are committed to safeguarding and ensuring the welfare of all pupils.
-We have a detailed Safeguarding Policy that details the procedures that staff follow to protect children from harm and promote their welfare.
+We have a detailed Safeguarding and Child Protection Policy that details the procedures that staff follow to protect children from harm and promote their welfare.

 Please refer any concerns regarding safeguarding to Copley Junior School's Designated Safeguarding Lead, Mrs E.A.
-Crayton or, in her absence, to the Deputy Designated Safeguarding Lead, Miss P. Havercroft.
+Crayton or, in her absence, to the Deputy Designated Safeguarding Leads, Miss P. Havercroft and Miss C. Wright.

 ChildLine - every two years, we welcome workers from the NSPCC into school to lead a whole school assembly and workshops for pupils in Years 5 and 6.
 The ChildLine Schools Service is a safeguarding service which seeks to work alongside every primary school nationally and across Doncaster to help keep pupils happy and safe.
 The Service aims to enable every child to understand the different forms of abuse, to identify signs of abuse, to know where they can go for help and to know they have the right to be happy and safe.